An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem: Introduction

-A first contribution of this work is the proposal of a more general version of the minimum information copula problem in~\eqref{eq:MIC} allowing the inclusion of additional constraints fixing certain higher-order margins of the copula.
+A first contribution of this work is the proposal of a more general version of the minimum information copula problem in~\eqref{eq:MIC} allowing the inclusion of additional constraints fixing certain higher-order margins of the copula and the possibility of replacing $U_d$ by another application-relevant probability measure (see for instance Example~\ref{ex:costal}).
 A second contribution is the explicit statement of all the steps leading to its checkerboard version.
-As we shall see in Section~\ref{sec:MIC}, the resulting generalized minimum information checkerboard copula problem can next be reformulated as a so-called discrete $I$-projection linear problem, where the expression ``$I$-projection'' is used in the sense of the seminal work of \cite{Csi75}.
+As we shall see in Section~\ref{sec:MIC}, the resulting generalized minimum information checkerboard copula problem can next be reformulated as a so-called discrete $I$-projection linear problem, where the expression ``$I$-projection'' is used in the sense of the seminal work of \citet{Csi75}.
 The main contribution of this work is then the proposal of an iterated $I$-projection procedure for solving the latter.
-The $I$-projections in the proposed procedure consist either of classical marginal scalings as in the well-known iterated proportional fitting procedure \citep[see, e.g.][]{Kru37,DemSte40,Kni08,BroLeu18} -- also known as Sinkhorn--Knopp's algorithm for instance in computational optimal transport \cite[see, e.g.,][]{PeyCut19} -- or of specific (approximations of) $I$-projections for each of the expectation constraints, if any.
-The latter are carried either via generalized iterative scaling \citep[see, e.g.,][]{DarRat72,Csi89} or using a possibly new result (see Proposition~\ref{prop:gen:h}).
+The $I$-projections in the proposed procedure consist either of classical marginal scalings as in the well-known iterated proportional fitting procedure \citep[see, e.g.][]{Kru37,DemSte40,Kni08,BroLeu18,mipfp} -- also known as Sinkhorn--Knopp's algorithm for instance in computational optimal transport \cite[see, e.g.,][]{PeyCut19} -- or of specific (approximations of) $I$-projections for each of the expectation constraints, if any.
+The latter are carried out either via generalized iterative scaling \citep[see, e.g.,][]{DarRat72,Csi89} or using a possibly new result (see Proposition~\ref{prop:gen:h}).
 Conditions under which the proposed procedure converges are formally established.
-From a practical perspective, our numerical experiments illustrate that the proposed algorithmic approach can be used to approximately solve checkerboard versions of generalizations of problem~\eqref{eq:MIC} for substantially finer discretizations than for instance those considered in \cite{PiaHowBor12} or \cite{BorHow19}.
+From a practical perspective, our numerical experiments with $d \in \{2, 3, 4\}$ illustrate that the proposed algorithmic approach can be used to approximately solve checkerboard versions of generalizations of problem~\eqref{eq:MIC} for substantially finer discretizations than for instance those considered in \cite{PiaHowBor12,BorHow19}.